Producing content when you have a big budget is easy. Producing the right content for your audience on any budget is the tough part.

 What do you think?
 Easy right?
 Please let me know what you think or ask your questions in the comments below.

-You don’t have to be an enterprise marketer with a large budget to benefit from Content Marketing World 2015.
-Save $600 when you register by May 31 (early-bird deadline) and use code CMI100.
+You don’t have to be an enterprise marketer with a large budget to benefit from Content Marketing World.
+Use code CMI100 to save when you register to attend.

 Cover image by Joseph Kalinowski/Content Marketing Institute